harshiempire/AI-Scrape/Xcode-Cursor-Journal/ModerniOS26App/README.md

-# Modern iOS 26 App
+# Modern Journal - iOS 26

-A cutting-edge iOS application built with Xcode 26, Swift 6, and iOS 26, showcasing the latest features and design patterns for 2025.
+A beautiful, AI-powered journaling app built with Xcode 26, Swift 6, and iOS 26.
+Capture your thoughts, track your mood, and gain insights into your writing patterns with advanced AI analysis.

 ## Features